That dollar metric suggests that the annualized export sales for Australia will be an estimated $3.97 billion for 2022, up about 14.9% year over year.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Australia has highly positive net exports in the international trade of iron ores, and also for copper, zinc, precious metals and aluminum ores and concentrates.
-In turn, these cashflows indicate Australia’s strong competitive advantages under the ores, slag and ash product category.
+Australia has highly positive net exports in the international trade of petroleum gases and, to a lesser extent, crude oil.
+In turn, these cashflows indicate Australia’s strong competitive advantages under the mineral fuels including oil product category.

 Products Causing Australia’s Worst Trade Deficits